 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements (see Exhibit 1).
 The basic financial statements present two different views of the Library through the use of government-wide statements and fund financial statements.
-In addition to the basic financial statements, this report contains required supplementary information and other supplemental information that will enhance the reader's understanding of the financial condition of the Kansas City Public Library.
+In addition to the basic financial statements, this report contains required supplementary information that will enhance the reader's understanding of the financial condition of the Kansas City Public Library.